mb1504/eesteclctampere_ws_22/README.md

 ### Git if you don't have already

-- 'sudo apt install git'
+- `sudo apt install git`

 ### Package installer for Python

-- 'sudo apt install python3-pip'
+- `sudo apt install python3-pip`

 ### Python Telegram Bot

-- 'pip install python-telegram-bot -U --pre'
+- `pip install python-telegram-bot -U --pre`
   - pre-releases https://github.com/python-telegram-bot/python-telegram-bot/wiki/introduction-to-the-API
   - If you want to use older version like 13.0

 ### Data is stored with sqlite3 database so let's install that

-- 'sudo apt install sqlite3'
+- `sudo apt install sqlite3`

 ### Installing all libraries listed in requirements

-- 'pip install -r requirements.txt'
+- `pip install -r requirements.txt`

 ## 1. Getting access to repository